thorinf/bayesian-flow-pytorch/README.md

 # Instantiate Bayesian Flow for discrete data
 # Number of classes and Beta must be set
+# NOTE: There appears to be an inverse relationship between number of classes and Beta
 # For binary data, i.e. `num_classes=2`, you may also set `reduced_features_binary=True` to reduce the features to 1
 bayesian_flow = BayesianFlow(num_classes=..., beta=..., reduced_features_binary=...)